-- 1.To create awareness of the issues and challenges in the design of wireless ad hoc networks. - 2.
-To familiarize the student the working of MAC and Routing Protocols for ad hoc networks - 3.
-To educate the student about the working of transport Layer protocols for ad hoc networks. - 4.
-To familiarize the student the working of MAC and Routing Protocols for sensor networks - 5.
-To educate the student about the working of transport Layer protocols and operating systems for sensor networks.
+To create awareness of the issues and challenges in the design of wireless ad hoc networks.
+To familiarize the student the working of MAC and Routing Protocols for ad hoc networks To educate the student about the working of transport Layer protocols for ad hoc networks.
+To familiarize the student the working of MAC and Routing Protocols for sensor networks To educate the student about the working of transport Layer protocols for sensor networks To educate the student about the working of transport Layer protocols and operating systems for sensor networks.